To see other blog posts by topic:

 Understanding loads

-The main purpose of a tiny house foundation is to support and distribute the building’s load.
+The main purpose of a foundation for a tiny house is to support and distribute the building’s load.
 Furthermore, there are two different types of building loads: dead loads and live loads.
 Dead loads include anything that is permanent and immobile, like the weight of the tiny house itself.
 Live loads, on the other hand, include things that are temporary and move around, like people.
 When figuring out your tiny house foundation plans, you’ll need to know the total weight of your dead loads and live loads.
 This way, you can make sure to choose a foundation that will be able to support all of the weight.
 Wind loads and snow loads are also important to keep in mind.
 Your tiny house foundation will need to be able to withstand wind forces as well as the weight of snow on the roof, if you plan to live in a snowy area.
+It’s important to account for wind and snow loads based on your local climate.

 Image source: The Constructor